ShoshinNikita/rview/README.md

 - :framed_picture: **Automatic thumbnail generation**: You don't have to download hundreds of MiBs to preview your images.
   Image thumbnails are generated with the help of [libvips](https://github.com/libvips/libvips), an extremely fast image processing library.
+- :iphone: **Mobile-friendly**: `Rview` can be installed as a PWA, desktop and mobile versions have feature parity.
 - :mag: **Search**: You can search for files by their name.
 Search tips can be found [here](./docs/search.md).
-- :iphone: **Responsive**: UI is designed to be responsive, which means you can browse you files on both desktop and mobile.
 - :feather: **Lightweight & minimalistic**: All pages are rendered on the server side using Go templates.
 JavaScript is used only to make UI interactive.

 ## Limitations

-- **Rview** is read-only and there are no plans to change that.
+- `Rview` is read-only and there are no plans to change that.
 You should use Rclone directly to upload, edit, or delete files.
-- **Rview** does not provide any authentication mechanism.
+- `Rview` does not provide any authentication mechanism.
 It is therefore highly recommended to use a proxy such as Nginx or Caddy.
 Enabling gzip compression is also recommended, as it can significantly improve response time.

 ## Demo